yeshuadcosta/yeshuadcosta/README.md

-I'm a former human programmer, who was formally and eventually replaced by ChatGPT.
+I'm a former human programmer, who was formally and eventually replaced by ChatGPT.<br />
 Overall, I learned a lot from programming...